Curriculum VitaePositions Prizes Research Skills Symposia Teaching Supervision Courses Education Work Experience

 Contributors: Mirta Fiorio, University College; London Nicholas P. Holmes, Oxford University; Louise Whiteley, University College, London.
 Presentation:Holmes NP, Calvert GA, Spence C (2004) Tools, brains, & bodies: Projecting sensations into outer space.
 Psychology Post Graduate Affairs Group (PsyPAG), Manchester Metropolitan University, 27th July

-- 13 courses: (Perception, Data Collection & Analysis 1-2, Controversies in Cognitive Neuroscience, Debates in Psychology, Methods in Neuroscience, Affective and Cognitive Neuroscience, Research Methods & Data Analysis, Skills for Psychology, Personal tutorials, Research methods, Project, Social Neuroscience Research, Practical methods 2, )
+- 15 courses: (Perception, Data Collection & Analysis 1-2, Controversies in Cognitive Neuroscience, Debates in Psychology, Methods in Neuroscience, Affective and Cognitive Neuroscience, Research Methods & Data Analysis, Skills for Psychology, Personal tutorials, Research methods, Project, Social Neuroscience Research, Practical methods 2, Understanding developmental disorders, Advanced Research Methods, )

 - 21 practicals (total: 39 hours)